How To Find Percentile On Google Sheets

 The PERCENTILE function uses interpolation to estimate the value at a given percentile.
 This means that if the percentile falls between two data points, the function will return an interpolated value.

 The PERCENTILE.EXC function, on the other hand, does not use interpolation.
 Instead, it returns the exact value at the given percentile.
 If the percentile falls between two data points, the function will return the lower value.
-(See Also: How To Create Address Labels In Google Sheets)
+(See Also: How To Make A Roster On Google Sheets)

 Using the PERCENTILE Function